 If the file calvals.txt exists in the same directory as Scream!'s executable (scream.exe), Scream! will look there for suitable calibration values.
-See the Scream! manual for details.
-10.Click OK.
-The script will return with a graph showing the responsivity of the sensor in terms of amplitude and phase plots for each component (if appropriate.)
+See the Scream! documentation for more information.

 The accuracy of the results depends on the amount of data you have selected, and its sample rate.
 To obtain good-quality results at low frequency, it will save computation time to use data collected at a lower sample rate; although the same information is present in higher-rate streams, they also include a large amount of high-frequency data which may not be relevant to your purposes.